obolenski/komorebit/README.md

 - Has a menu with a few buttons

 ## Installation
+The executable is available under [release assets](https://github.com/obolenski/komorebit/releases)

-For daily use, make sure to build with a console-hiding flag:
+Or build it yourself with a console-hiding flag:
 ```
 go build -ldflags "-H=windowsgui"
 ```